5 children heading to Disney killed in fiery Florida crash

+The accident occurred on a clear day along a straight, flat stretch of Interstate 75 outside Gainesville, the home of the University of Florida.
+It is a busy stretch of a highway that connects Florida to the rest of the South, Indiana, Ohio, and Michigan.

+Its lanes fill daily with semis carrying produce and goods that barrel among cars, vans, and buses filled with tourists headed to and from Orlando, Tampa, and southern Florida.

-Vinnie DeVita said he was driving south at the time and narrowly escaped the crash – he said it saw it happen in the rearview mirror, immediately behind him, according to a report by WKMG .
+Vinnie DeVita said he was driving south and narrowly escaped the crash — he saw it in the rearview mirror, immediately behind him, according to a report by WKMG .

 “If I had stepped on the brake when I heard the noise, undoubtedly, I would have been in that accident,” DeVita said.
 “And then within probably 15 to 20 seconds of it all, it exploded.
 I mean, just a ball of flames.”